cappuu02/Cybersecurity-Sapienza/2Semester/ETH/3) Enumeration.md

 >Changing the last 3 numbers of another account's SID to 500 for Admin.

-### User Enum - user2sid/sid2user
+#### User Enum - user2sid/sid2user
-These utilities can get user account names and SID remotely, even if blocking anonymous connections (the registry key RestrictAnonymous is set to 1).
-They can find the Administrator's account name, even if it's renamed.
-This works against NT family OS, but not Win XP SP2.
+Queste utilità possono ottenere nomi di account utente e SID da remoto, anche bloccando le connessioni anonime (la chiave di registro RestrictAnonymous è impostata su 1).
+Possono trovare il nome dell'account dell'amministratore, anche se rinominato.
+Funziona con i sistemi operativi della famiglia NT, ma non con Win XP SP2.

 ![[2Semester/ETH/Images/49.png]]

-### All-in-One Null Session Enumeration Tools
+#### All-in-One Null Session Enumeration Tools
-- Winfingerprint
+- `Winfingerprint`
-- Through Active Directory and WMI
+- `Through Active Directory and WMI`
--  Winfo
+-  `Winfo`
-- NBTEnum 3.3
+- `NBTEnum 3.3`

 ![[2Semester/ETH/Images/50.png]]

-### SMB Null Session Countermeasures
+#### SMB Null Session Countermeasures
-Block TCP 139 and 445 at the network perimeter.
+**Block TCP 139 and 445 at the network perimeter.**
 Set the RestrictAnonymous registry key to 1 (or 2 on Win 2000 and later) using regedt32.
 The key is located at HKLM\SYSTEM\CurrentControlSet\Control\LSA.
 This can be bypassed by querying NetUserGetInfo API call at Level 3 - tools like NBTEnum and Userinfo bypass it.
 Anonymous Access settings do not apply to remote Registry access, so ensure the Registry is locked down (reference: [http://support.microsoft.com/kb/153183](http://support.microsoft.com/kb/153183)).
 Finally, audit yourself with dumpsec.

 ### Simple Network Management Protocol (SNMP, UDP 161)
-==SNMP== is intended for network management and monitoring It provides inside information on net devices, software and systems.
+==SNMP== is intended for network management and monitoring It provides inside information on network, devices, software and systems.

 > Administrators use SNMP to remotely manage routers and other network devices

-### Community Strings
+#### Community Strings
-SNMP has a minimal security system called SNMP Community Strings.
+SNMP has a minimal **security system** called ==SNMP Community Strings==.
 Community strings act like passwords.
-There are three kinds of SNMP Community strings: Read-Only, Read-Write, and Trap (Trap is rarely used).
+There are three kinds of SNMP Community strings:
+- **Read-Only**,
+- **Read-Write**,
+- **Trap** (Trap is rarely used).

 But the community strings are often left at obvious defaults like 'public' and 'private'.
-Attackers often use Wireshark to obtain the community string by packet inspection.
+Attackers often use **Wireshark** to obtain the community string by packet inspection.

-### Management Information Bases (MIBs)
+#### Management Information Bases (MIBs)
-The MIB contains a SNMP device's data in a tree-structured form, like the Windows Registry.
+The ==MIB== contains a **SNMP device's data in a tree-structured form**.
 Vendors add data to the MIB.
 Microsoft stores Windows user account names in the MIB.

 ![[Pasted image 20250518180459.png]]

-### Data Available Via SNMP Enumeration
+#### Data Available Via SNMP Enumeration
 - Running services
 - Share names
 - Share paths